 Team A: Team with the highest Sum of Points (SP); priority in selection of reporting problem.

 Team B: Team with the second highest SP; second priority in selection of reporting problem.

 Team C: Team with the third highest SP; least priority in selection of reporting problem.

-The results of the competition have been released!
-See the spreadsheets for all of the scores below:
+See the spreadsheets for all of the scores and calculations below: